rphardy/rphardy.github.io/_posts/2025-11-04-complex-feature-selection-in-HAR.md

 | **ALL** | 0.8266 | 0.1734 |

 <br>
 The training set exhibits a relatively balanced distribution across the five lift classes, with no single class dominating.
 In contrast, the test set shows a noticeably different pattern: Jeremy has a substantially higher proportion of class A observations and a lower proportion of class B compared with the pooled training subjects.
+We saw this in the histogram, and now we know that this has been the deciding factor between Jermey and Adelmo.

 This imbalance is important because it reflects real‑world deployment conditions: new users often perform movements differently, leading to shifts in class frequencies and sensor signatures.
-We have found the most applicable test/training split.

-We also have a nice, approximately 80:20 split in train:test overall, which is a typical breakdown in developing Random Forest models.
+Ok, we have found the test/training split.
+We also have a nice, approximately 80:20 split in train:test sets overall, close to a typical breakdown for developing Random Forest models.

 <br>
 ### Data Preprocessing <a name="veccalc-preprocessing"></a>